AmirMotefaker/Books-Should-Read/README.md

 https://realpython.com/products/python-tricks-book/

-* The Book, you'll discover Python's best practices with simple, yet practical examples.
+* In the book, you'll discover Python's best practices with simple, yet practical examples.

 Who Should Read This Book: